SiwaleKamasatjakul/TeeKlub/README.md

 Contribution:

-Developed and implemented a data management system for TikTok orders at Piwpiw Bakery, involving the collection and extraction of data from PDFs, and storing it in Google Sheets using APIs.
+1.Developed and implemented a data management system for TikTok orders at Piwpiw Bakery, involving the collection and extraction of data from PDFs, and storing it in Google Sheets using APIs.

-Designed and executed an ETL process to handle duplicate order IDs, update records, and merge data from various sources.
+2.Designed and executed an ETL process to handle duplicate order IDs, update records, and merge data from various sources.2.

-Automated data entry and consistency maintenance using Python scripts.
+3.Automated data entry and consistency maintenance using Python scripts.

-Created a Python script to monitor and report orders involving users with a history of parcel returns, enabling effective management and follow-up.
+4.Created a Python script to monitor and report orders involving users with a history of parcel returns, enabling effective management and follow-up.